How a Black President Stoked ‘White Male Fragility.’

 In this case, women were not voting because of white fragility, but because of white male fragility.

 Professor Kelsy Kretschmer of Oregon State University co-authored a recent study of women’s voting patterns.
 She writes, “Women consistently earn less money and hold less power, which fosters women’s economic dependency on men.
 Thus, it is within married women’s interests to support policies and politicians who protect their husbands and improve their status.
-We know white men are more conservative, so when you’re married to a white man you get a lot more pressure to vote consistent with that ideology.
-Women consistently earn less money and hold less power, which fosters women’s economic dependency on men.”
+We know white men are more conservative, so when you’re married to a white man you get a lot more pressure to vote consistent with that ideology.”
 These women may see more equality for women as hurting their husbands, rather than as benefitting themselves.

 The upshot is that we have a long way to go before an American woman wins the presidency.
 Married white women need to feel more economically empowered before they vote for a female candidate rather than for the perceived interest of their husbands.
 And since the Trump administration seems determined to wipe out the gains of the past in terms of workplace protection, reproductive rights and support for women and children, that day may be a long time coming.